RazeLighter777/carve/README.md

 Cilium tunnel mode does NOT work due to a bug in how they handle nested VXLANS.

-**The K8S Helm chart is highly recommended over the docker compose for production.
-The helm chart will automatically create the containers based on the competition.yaml and be easier to manage.**
+**The K8S Helm chart is highly recommended over the docker compose.
+The helm chart makes configuration much less verbose because it parses the competitions.yaml (under the competitions yaml key) and makes the containers automatically with the right environment variables.
+The docker compose is for testing/evaluation purposes only**
 ### For testing / non-production:
 - 16gb RAM (so you can run a couple VMs without them running out of RAM)
 - 4 cores (more the better rust takes really long to compile)